Anita Eileen Gale: Early life and education

 Gale was born in White Center, Washington, an only child.
 Her father's first career was at the Rainier Brewery, followed by his second post-retirement career in real estate.
 Her mother was a secretary for a financial institution before becoming a full-time housewife.
 By the time Gale started grade school, her family had moved to a better school district in Bellevue, Washington.

 Gale was fascinated by all things space at an early age.
 She followed space events starting with the Sputnik launch in 1957, followed by the Mercury missions.
 By the third grade, she read Jules Verne's From the Earth to the Moon.
 She read the stories of all the astronauts starting with Apollo.
 In ninth grade, she took an aptitude test.
 When the results suggested a career in aeronautical engineering, she began planning her career pathway.
 While her parents supported her career interests, she knew better than to share her interests with school counselors who were sure to steer her into more traditional roles for women in the 60's.
 Her teachers were more supportive.
 She took an engineering concept class in high school, graduating in 1969.

 Gale earned her B.S. in Aeronautics and Astronautics in 1973 from the University of Washington.
-She worked as a proofreader one summer, held an internship at Proctor & Gamble another summer, then spent a summer as an intern at Hughes Aircraft.
+She worked as a proofreader one summer, held an internship at Procter & Gamble another summer, then spent a summer as an intern at Hughes Aircraft.
 While on campus, Gale was active in several student organizations: she served as president of the Tau Beta Pi chapter, as an officer of the American Institute of Aeronautics and Astronautics (AIAA) chapter, and as a Society of Women Engineers (SWE) representative on the engineering student council.
 Due to a lull in the aerospace industry job market, she stayed on at the UW to complete her M.S. in 1974.